-ANNUAL INCENTIVES As stated above, IPKE payments for 1994 have not yet been determined.
-The IPKE payment for Mr. Dods to be granted in 1995 for 1994 performance will be reflected in the proxy statement for the 1996 annual meeting.
-Mr. Dods received a cash bonus of \$14,254 for 1994 from the Corporation's Cash Bonus Plan in which all eligible employees participate and receive payments based on the formulas set forth in the Plan.
+Annual Incentives As stated above, IPKE payments for 1995 have not yet been determined.
+The IPKE payment for Mr. Dods to be granted in 1996 for 1995 performance will be reflected in the proxy statement for the 1997 annual meeting.
+As a result of the Corporation's and his performance for 1994, the Committee awarded him \$312,500 under the IPKE, which was paid in 1995.

-LONG-TERM INCENTIVES In March, 1994, Mr. Dods received options to purchase 22,000 shares pursuant to the SIP, as set forth in the table under the section "Option Grants in Last Fiscal Year."
+Long-Term Incentives In March, 1995, Mr. Dods received options to purchase 21,000 shares pursuant to the SIP, as set forth in the table under the section "Option Grants in Last Fiscal Year."
 This award was based upon the SIP's guideline percentage of base salary, and the number of shares was rounded up to the closest 1,000 shares.
-The Committee has determined that in its judgment the number of options granted was appropriate in light of other elements of compensation awarded and would serve the objective of directly linking a significant portion of Mr. Dods' compensation to future creation of stockholder value.
+The Committee has determined that in its judgment the number of options granted was appropriate in light of other elements of compensation awarded and would serve the objective of directly linking a significant portion of Mr. Dods' compensation to future creation of stockholder